Mostafa Tajzadeh: Government work ban

 In March 2001, while he was Political deputy at Ministry of Interior faced with charges of election fraud at 2000 Iranian legislative election after a clash with Guardian Council.
 He was barred from all government employment for three years, but did not appeal the verdict.

 Imprisonment

 Amnesty International reported that he was arrested in June 2009, amidst the 2009 Iranian election protests.
 He was convicted of "assembly and collusion against national security" and "propaganda against the regime", sentenced to 6 years in prison and a 10-year ban on political and press activities by Branch 15 of the Tehran Islamic Revolutionary Court.
 He was imprisoned in Evin Prison from 2009 until 2016.
 In 2014, while still in prison, he faced new charges and was convicted of another 1 year in prison.

 Personal life

 Tajzadeh is a Ph.D. student in political science at University of Tehran and has two daughters.
 His wife is Fakhrossadat Mohtashamipour, the niece of cleric Ali Akbar Mohtashami-Pur.
 He has also lived in the United States for 31 months.

-During an interview with Iranian Documentarist Mr. Hossein DEHBASHI, Mr. Tajzadeh acknowledged that he was not a good student during the last years of high school in Iran and received his high school diploma with difficulty but chose to continue his academic studies in the US in mid '70's since, according to Mr. Tajzadeh, "American universities and colleges were easy to enroll in".
-Mr. Tajzadeh, during the same interview with Mr. Dehbashi, stated: "I enrolled at Siskiyous College between Houston and Dallas [in Texas] just to have my [US issued] Student's Visa renewed but I let it go after a while".
-In fact, Mr. Tajzadeh acknowledges that he did not study in the US at all."But [there in Texas] we established "Falagh" Group since we believed in armed resistance and fighting against the Shah's Regime.
-"I went back to Iran then but my other friends like Mr. Khosravi, Mr. Baezi and some others left [USA] directly for Syria and Lebanon to be trained"; continued Mr. Tajzadeh.